Arthur Andrew Cipriani: Elected office

 From 1926 to 1941, Cipriani was a Port of Spain City Councillor and was elected Mayor on eight occasions.
 In 1925, he was elected as a representative to the Trinidad and Tobago Legislative Council and served as a member for Port of Spain until his death in 1945.

 In 1934, Cipriani helped to rename the TWA as the Trinidad Labour Party.

-Later life and legacy
+Death and legacy

-He died on 18 April 1945 and was buried in Lapeyrouse Cemetery, Port of Spain.
+He died on 18 April 1945.

 C. L. R. James wrote The Life of Captain Cipriani: An Account of British Government in the West Indies, which was published in 1932 with financial assistance of the Trinidadian cricket player Learie Constantine.
 An abridged version was published as The Case for West Indian Self-Government by Leonard and Virginia Woolf's Hogarth Press in 1933.

-A statue in memory of Cipriani was unveiled on 17 April 1959 in Port of Spain by Eric Williams, who declared on the occasion: “Captain Cipriani is the pioneer of the nationalist movement of Trinidad and Tobago.
-With the unveiling of this statue we commemorate our own historical development, our own positive action, our own native history made by native hands, and the aspiration of our native peoples.”
+A statue in memory of Cipriani was unveiled on 17 April 1959 in Port of Spain by Eric Williams, who declared on the occasion: "Captain Cipriani is the pioneer of the nationalist movement of Trinidad and Tobago.
+With the unveiling of this statue we commemorate our own historical development, our own positive action, our own native history made by native hands, and the aspiration of our native peoples."

 The Cipriani College of Labour and Co-operative Studies is named after him.